game-fuse/gamefusedocs/docs/API Full REST API/signing game users in.md

     This step returns the `Authentication-Token` HTTP header which is to be used for most API requests.

+!!! tip
+    If you get a message like `Request missing user authentication token` from other API endpoints that require the `Authentication-Token` header, try connecting to this endpoint again and use the newly generated `authentication_token` string.

 ### Method

 !!! info annotate "POST"